This looks interesting.

 At 50 years of age, I completely get the need for quality sex.
 34 years in training surely is enough time to dot your i’s and cross your t’s on this important human activity.

-I enjoyed much about this article, the mind, being present opening your mind to all the possibilities that intimacy offers.
+I enjoyed lots about this article, especially the mind and how important it is, being present and also opening your mind to all the possibilities that intimacy offers.

-Anyway, as always, if human sexuality is your bag, then this article above will be a moth to a flame moment for you, and I will be the other moth circling the light totally engaged with it.
+Anyway, as always, if human sexuality is your bag (baby – Mr Austin Powers), then this article above will be a moth to a flame moment for you, and I will be the other moth circling the light totally engaged with it also.

 AES (for N’s Oma)